Some scenes from the US-Mexico border, where immigration rules are set to change – KION546

 Later, Durán could be seen walking along the levee with other migrants who had crossed the Rio Grande and passed the barbed wire.

-Hundreds of migrants lined up next to the border wall in Ciudad Juárez, Mexico, were still crossing over Thursday morning and being received by the U.S. Border Patrol on the other side.
+Hundreds of migrants lined up next to the border wall in Ciudad Juárez, Mexico, were still crossing over Thursday morning and being received by the U.S. Border Patrol.
 The numbers were notably lower than in recent days.

 Ecuadorians Washington Javier Vaca and his wife, Paulina Congo, along with their two children, ages 14 and 7, knew nothing about the change in rules.